 So, as we approach this year's Samhain, why not get out there with your loved ones and gather this amazing little fruit and follow the recipe below for our Delectable Danish Crab Apple and Rosehip cake.

-If you'd like to learn more about the fascinating folklore of the UK's finest forages, send us a DM to get on the pre-order list for our newest book, 'Foraging Fairytales: Hedgerow Festival'.
-It's jam packed with delicious recipes, foraging guides and magical folklore.
+If you'd like to learn more about the fascinating folklore of the UK's finest forages, why not pick up a copy of our newest bestseller: 'Foraging Fairytales: Hedgerow Festival'.
+It's jam-packed with delicious recipes, foraging guides and magical folklore.